cssconf/blog-content/2014/2014-06-12_how-to-write-a-great-talk-proposal-for-a-tech/2014-06-12_how-to-write-a-great-talk-proposal-for-a-tech.md

 ### “I have never spoken publicly before.”

 And you are not alone in that!
 Everyone had to start at some point.
 Like everything else, speaking gets better with practice, but it’s definitely possible to deliver a great talk on your first attempt.
-What's more, conference organizers are keen to discover great new talent!
+What’s more, conference organizers are keen to discover great new talent!
 For example,&nbsp;[Sara Soueidan](http://2014.cssconf.com/#sara),&nbsp;[Antoine Butler](http://2014.cssconf.com/#antoine)&nbsp;and&nbsp;[Ana Tudor](https://www.youtube.com/watch?v=w9HeWBH_kvg)&nbsp;all kicked off their speaking careers at CSSconf events, and impressed everyone with their great debuts.

 ### “I am actually not an expert / rockstar / unicorn.”